 - Utilization of published research in Exercise Science for exercise programming and prescription.

 A good way to think of periodization is as a yearly planner.
 If I gave you a planner it would have goals, tasks, days of weeks, holidays, and all the things you would expect.
 The calendar organizes larger principles for you but it doesn’t explicitly write out how to accomplish goals.
 It won’t tell you how to get a promotion.
 It won’t tell you how complete a project.
 But it does offer a method in which to organize your own goals.

-Periodization is best thought of as an hierarchical organization system.
-Lets use time as an analogy.
+Periodization is best thought of as a hierarchical organization system.
+Let’s use time as an analogy.